OrdnanceSurvey/Boundary-Line-stylesheets/Geopackage stylesheets/GeoServer Stylesheets (SLD)/README.md

 # Boundary-Line

-These are SLD files for Boundary-Line in SHP format for use in GeoServer.
+These are SLD files for Boundary-Line in Geopackage format for use in GeoServer.

 ## Quick start guide